LibreCAD/docs/guides/cmdline.rst

     - Pressing the [Space-bar] is an alternative to pressing [Enter] after each command.
     - Typing ``c`` or ``u`` followed by [Enter] can be used instead of typing ``close`` or ``undo``.
     - *Tab completion* can be used on the command line when entering commands.
 Typing a partial command such as ``cir`` followed by [Tab] will complete the command to ``circle``.
 If the partial text is not unique to a single command, the command output will show all the possible commands starting with the text provided.
 For example, typing ``c`` and pressing [Tab] will list ``circle``, ``circle2``, ``circle3``, ``circlecr``, and ``cut`` in the command output.
+    - Coordinates can be expressed in arithmetic expressions.
+See :ref:`Calculator <calculator-cmd>` section or :ref:`Calculator <calc>` appendix.

 The available commands are shown in the :ref:`Tools <tools>` reference.
 Many of the commands have multiple forms.
 For example the *2 Points* line tools can be selected on the command line by typing ``l``, ``li``, or ``line``.
 Many tools display the **Tool Options** toolbar when selected.
 Some tools will also provide command line prompts in addition to the **Tool Options**.
 For example the "Parallel" line tools displays: